uilibs/uiprotect/README.md

 ### CLI

-!!! warning "About Ubiquiti SSO accounts"
+> [!WARNING]
-Ubiquiti SSO accounts are not supported and actively discouraged from being used.
+> Ubiquiti SSO accounts are not supported and actively discouraged from being used.
 There is no option to use MFA.
-You are expected to use local access user. `uiprotect` is not designed to allow you to use your owner account to access the console or to be used over the public Internet as both pose a security risk.
+You are expected to use local access user. `uiprotect` is not designed to allow you to use your owner account to access the console or to be used over the public internet as both pose a security risk.

 ```bash
 export UFP_USERNAME=YOUR_USERNAME_HERE